huangli712/iQIST/docs/src/ch02/docs.md

 $ julia make.jl
 ```

-or you can read the official reference manual in the following website:
+Then the HTML-version documentation is generated in the *iqist/docs/build* directory.
+Or you can read the official reference manual in the following website:

 ```text
 https://huangli712.github.io/projects/iqist/index.html